DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 - A member of the College community observing allegedly unprofessional behavior by faculty or staff may discuss the situation with the member of the College community in question, or may report the alleged unprofessional behavior to that person's supervisor, a faculty member's department chair or to the Dean of the College.
 Those parties will take any further action they deem necessary to resolve the situation

-- Amendments to the Honor Code must be approved by a two-thirds vote of the Honor Code Committee or a two-thirds vote of the Dean's Student Advisory Council and must additionally be approved by the Faculty of the College of Pharmacy and Health Sciences.
+- Amendments to the Honor Code must be approved by a two-thirds vote of the Honor Code Committee or a two-thirds vote of the Student Governance Association and must additionally be approved by the Faculty of the College of Pharmacy and Health Sciences.

-- The Drake University College of Pharmacy and Health Sciences Honor Code, upon approval by the Dean's Student Advisory Council and Faculty, shall take effect beginning on the first official day of classes in May of 2005.
+- The Drake University College of Pharmacy and Health Sciences Honor Code, upon approval by the Student Governance Association and Faculty, shall take effect beginning on the first official day of classes in May of 2005.
 The Code shall remain continuously in effect, regardless of whether or not the University is in session.

 - "I do hereby certify that I understand and pledge to abide and be bound by the Drake University College of Pharmacy and Health Sciences Honor Code.
 I agree to conduct myself in a honorable manner at all times and to uphold the highest degree of academic honesty, professional and ethical behavior, and integrity.
 I understand that if I am ever found to be in violation of the Honor Code, I may be subject to a range of disciplinary sanctions, from academic exercise failure to being dropped from the College, all of which will be documented in my permanent file."